Argentine holdouts say would discuss debt extension in good faith

 Argentina's share of the JPMorgan Emerging Markets Bond Index Plus underperformed the index with yields over comparable benchmark U.S. Treasuries wider by 5 basis points to 674 basis points and total returns for the day down 0.17 percent.

-Separately, the International Swaps and Derivatives Association (ISDA) on Tuesday refused to consider whether default could be declared based on statements last week by Kicillof that Argentina would not pay its obligations and would seek other ways around Griesa's order.

-(Additional reporting by Jonathan Stempel, Louis Charbonneau, Joseph Ax, IFR's Davide Scigliuzzo in New York, and Walter Bianchi in Buenos Aires; Editing by Tom Brown and Cynthia Osterman)
+(Additional reporting by Jonathan Stempel and Louis Charbonneau; Editing by Tom Brown)